 Councillor H B Patel enquired about the allocation of £300k for the implementation of the awaited licensing scheme and was advised that this funding was necessary to ensure that the service was developed but that any in year savings would be paid back into the budget.
 Regarding the issue of enforcement powers and resources, the Director of Environment confirmed that both the licensing and enforcement approaches would be different.
 Commenting on the financial implications of the new scheme, Members were advised that the fees should cover all of the costs of the scheme but that the currently suggested fees were too low.

-The Chair then thanked the Director of Environment and the Lead Member for Environment and Planning for their attendance and contributions to the meeting.
+The Chair thanked the Lead Member and the Director of Environment for their contributions to the meeting.

 Social Services